Encoding & Optimization for Multilingual SMS

 If the message contains any character not supported by GSM-7, the system switches the encoding to Unicode (UCS-2).

 Under Unicode, the character limit per segment drops to about 70 characters.
-That is, when using the Unicode charset, each character is seen as two characters.
-This decreases the number of characters you can put in your SMS from 160 to 70.
+Under Unicode, the system counts each character as two characters.
+This reduces the character limit in your SMS from 160 to 70.

 When concatenation occurs under Unicode, each subsequent segment can typically carry approximately 67 characters (due to metadata overhead).